 Dr Marc Orlando works in the Faculty of Arts at Monash University as a Senior Lecturer in Translation and Interpreting Studies.
-He is the current director of the program.
-He is also the program representative with CIUTI, the oldest association of universities which train professional translators and interpreters.

 His research interests are in the training of translators and interpreters and in the synergies between practice, research and training.